 Comparing these rates with other neighboring countries would prove to you that Mauritius is a tax heaven.

 There is no foreign investor who would invest in any country if they feel that their money or wealth is not safe.
-Mauritius’ government knows this fact.
+The government knows this fact and capitalizing in Mauritius makes it a worthy risk.
 Apart from ensuring paramount asset protection for all investors, they have also embraced a free-trade economy to encourage more people to invest in the country.

 In the year 2013, a famous Wall Street Journal ranked Mauritius in 8th place when it comes to economic freedom prevalence.
-Also, the Board of Investment makes sure that setting a legal business in the country is as easy as possible.
+The Board of Investment and economic development board makes sure that setting a legal business in the country is as easy as possible.

-Since the year 1992, Mauritius Free-port became a free-trade for all re-export products.
-The government has also facilitated opening a new counter in the port area to quicken the delivery of necessary foreign investors’ permits.
+Within the past three decades, a lot has changed including, Mauritius Free-port becoming a free-trade for all re-export products.
+The government has also facilitated opening a new counter in the port area, which is a modern infrastructure to quicken the delivery of necessary investors’ permits.

 All this ensures that Mauritius becomes the logistical and regional zone for storage, distribution, and business conduction, serving south Africa, East Africa, and Indian ocean nations.

-Mauritius acquired independence in 1968, and since then, the country has always been politically stable.
+Mauritius acquired independence in 1968, and since then, this great place or nation has always been politically stable.
 Since the colonization of Britain, the country’s political structure is substantially borrowed from the British Parliamentary model.
-They follow the democratic principles, separation of powers, executive and judiciary, and legislature.
-As noted earlier, Mauritian people are also friendly and welcoming.

-One of the reasons why most foreign investors consider investing in Mauritius compared to the neighboring countries is its economic stability.
-The country’s GDP per capita has always been above $15,000, and the government, in collaboration with the Board of Investment, keeps on developing policies and legislation that maintains this standard.
+One of the reasons why a retired non citizen or investor could consider going to Mauritius compared to the neighboring countries is its economic stability.
+The country’s GDP per capita has always been above $15,000, and the Mauritian government, in collaboration with the Board of Investment, keeps on developing policies and legislation that maintains this standard.

 These include the Multinational Investment Guarantee Agency, the 1958 New York Convention, and the International Center for the Regulation of Investment Disputes.